Originally published: 25 March 2026

 Understanding safety footwear ratings

-S1, S2 and S3 ratings are essential for choosing the right footwear.
-By matching the correct rating to your working environment, businesses can ensure workers are properly protected while maintaining comfort and performance.
+S1, S2 and S3 ratings are essential for choosing the right safety footwear.
+By matching the correct rating to the environment, businesses can help ensure workers are properly protected while still maintaining comfort, practicality and performance.

 š Explore full range: Workwear Footwear